Jeanselme/Neural_Network_Object/README.md

 ```
 make run
 ```
 To run the handwritten example with a simple neural network.

 ## Future enhancements
+- Parallelize the computation phase in order to speed up the computation.
-Parallelize the neural network and adapte the learning rate thanks to its number of incoming links.
+- Adapte the learning rate thanks to its number of incoming links.
 It would be interesting to see the impact of an evoluting regularization rate, which incresases when the neural network has good results.
+- Create evolutive neural network
-Create evolutive neural network, and convolutional one.
+- Create convolutional one.

 ## Reference
 This work is based on the following paper : Efficient BackProp by Yann Lecun, Leon Bottou, Genevieve B. Orr, and Klaus-Robert Müller.